kondasoft/ks-shopify-snippets/README.md

 https://www.kondasoft.com/collections/shopify-themes

 ## Support
-Please submit a [new issue](https://github.com/kondasoft/ks-bootshop/issues/new) in case you want to submit a bug or feature request.
-Additionally, you may visit our [website](https://www.kondasoft.com/) for further help.
+Please submit a [new issue](https://github.com/kondasoft/ks-shopify-snippets/issues/new) in case you want to submit a bug or feature request.
+Additionally, you may use our [Community Forum](https://community.kondasoft.com/) for further help.

 ## Copyright and license
 Copyright 2023 [kondasoft.com](https://www.kondasoft.com).
 Code released under the [MIT License](https://github.com/kondasoft/ks-shopify-snippets/blob/master/LICENSE).